spryker/spryker-docs/docs/scos/dev/technical-enhancement-integration-guides/integrating-css-lazy-loading-for-the-front-end.md

 ---
-title: Integrating CSS lazy loading for front end
+title: Integrating CSS lazy loading for the front end
 description: This guide provides step-by-step instruction on how to use the frontend CSS lazy load feature.
 last_updated: Jun 16, 2021
 template: howto-guide-template